amalsboui/Sentiment-Analysis-MLOps/README.md

 ## Dataset

 **IMDB Movie Reviews**
 - Contains 50,000 movie reviews labeled as positive or negative
 - For initial experimentation, we sampled 5,000 reviews
 - Reviews are preprocessed and used for training the model with a simple TF-IDF + classifier setup
+- Dataset available on Kaggle: [IMDB 50K Movie Reviews](https://www.kaggle.com/datasets/lakshmi25npathi/imdb-dataset-of-50k-movie-reviews)

 ## Tech Stack & Tools